taka722/JavaProgram/cw-oxo/README.md

 ・ Java JDK (Version 11 or newer)

 ・ An Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse (Optional, but recommended)

+## Usage
+1. Start the game using the steps mentioned above.
+2. Players will enter their moves in the format a1 where a represents the row (a-i) and 1 represents the column (1-9).
+3. The game will rotate turns among players and notify if a player wins or if the game ends in a draw.
+4. Adjust game settings such as grid size and win threshold as desired.